SophieSnoww/search-and-download/README.md

 ### Linux

-Installing `python-is-python3` should make the `python` command available.
+Installing `python-is-python3` will make the `python` command functional, if the only one you have is `python3`.

 ```bash
 sudo apt install python-is-python3